harg74/ML_ZoomCamp_2022/capstone_project_one/HOW_TO.md

 `terraform apply -var-file=bentoctl.tfvars -auto-approve`

-5. Finally we will get our endpoint
+5. Finally we will get our endpoint:

 ![endpoint](resources/endpoint.png)

+For more details and other deployment locations visit[the official bentoctl GitHub](https://github.com/bentoml/bentoctl)!